 The field of operations and supply management is ever changing due to the dynamic nature of competing in global business and the constant evolution of information technology.

-AACSB: Analytic Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field.
+AACSB: Analytical Thinking Blooms: Remember Difficulty: 1 Easy Learning Objective: 01-03 Recognize the major concepts that define the operations and supply chain management field (OSCM).
 Topic: What Is Operations and Supply Chain Management?

 23. Internet technology has made the sharing of reliable real-time information expensive.